Nuitka/Nuitka/Developer_Manual.rst

     tmp_source = some_context

-    # Actually it needs to be "special lookup" for Python2.7, so attribute lookup won't
+    # Actually it needs to be "special look-up" for Python2.7, so attribute look-up won't
     # be exactly what is there.
     tmp_exit = tmp_source.__exit__